vidakDK/conversion-fun/README.md

 ## Algorithms

-Algorithm complexity is `O(n)` in both directions, although this is not relevant for bounded input [1,4999], but the `int2roman` algorithm in its basic nature is not upper-bounded (just adds 'M's until it arrives to correct range), so it adds value to mention the algorithm complexity in this case.
+Algorithm complexity is `O(n)` in both directions, although this is not relevant for bounded input [1,4999].
+However, the `int2roman` algorithm in its basic nature is not upper-bounded (just adds 'M's until it arrives to correct range), so it makes sense to mention the algorithm complexity in this case.

 ## Tests